azmialwerfalli/funny-things/README.md

 # funny-things
-Just a funny way to test a new things on GitHub to save it for future projects, sorry that was a lie.
+Just a funny way to test a new things on GitHub to save it for future projects